rehierl/node-tree-outliner/88-todos.md

 <!-- ======================================================================= -->

 **TODO**
+can a section be a subsection to itself -
+issue: its sectioning node -
+so the answer is a clear no -
-loose/implicit section -
+technically no cycles in the section hierarchy possible -
-need to think about the use of "implicit" - implicit not really equivalent to distant - distant subsection does not really make sense either - loose subsection seems fine though -
--> recheck beginning with 3-5-0-subsection

 **TODO**
+implicit relationship -> descendants -
-two levels of implicitness -
+implicit associations -> one section only - combine levels of implicitness? -
 -> add to 3-5-1-associations?

 **TODO**